clef/clef-wordpress/readme.txt

 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Use Clef to log in and register on your Wordpress site using only your phone.
+Clef lets you log in and register on your Wordpress site using only your phone — forget your usernames and passwords.

 == Description ==